-The rest of this thesis is organised as follows: Chapter 1 and chapter 2 provides a review of existing access control mechanisms and their limitations.
-Chapter 3 outlines the design objectives, architecture, and the interactive component of the proposed file system layer.
-Chapter 4 describes the implementation process, including the tools and techniques used to develop the system.
-Finally, in chapter 5 we present experimental results, evaluate the performance, security benefits and limitations of the proposed solution, and discuss the potential for further development.
+The rest of this thesis is organised as follows: Chapter 1 provides a review of existing access control mechanisms and their limitations.
+Chapter 2 outlines the design objectives, architecture, and the interactive component of the proposed file system layer.
+Chapter 3 describes the implementation process, including the tools and techniques used to develop the system.
+Chapter 4 presents experimental results and evaluates the performance and security benefits of the proposed solution.
+Finally, in Chapter 5 we describe some limitations of the proposed solution, and discuss the potential for further development.